servicetitan/Stl.Fusion/README.md

   part means that Fusion allows you to create *invalidation-aware remote clients* for functions like `GetUser`.
   They act like "normal" RPC clients, but:
-  - Since they know when a result of any call gets inconsistent, they resolve a majority of calls via local cache.
+  - Since they know when a result of any call becomes invalidated (i.e. has to be recomputed),
+  - they resolve a majority of calls from a local cache.
   - Moreover, such clients behave like other Fusion functions, so if you client-side code declares `GetUserName(id) => server.GetUser(id).Name` function, `GetUserName(id)` result will be invalidated once `GetUser(id)`